 The good news is that the bondholder receives all scheduled 5% interest payments and the full $100,000 principal at maturity.
 However, the problem is that if the investor buys another bond in the same class, they'll no longer receive 5% interest payments; the investor has to put the cash back to work at the lower prevailing rates.
 That same $100,000 generates only $2,000 each year rather than the $5,000 annual payments they received on the earlier note.

 It's also worth noting that if the investor reinvests the interest income on the new note, he'll also have to accept the lower rates that now prevail.
-If it should happen that interest rates afterward rise, the second $100,000 bond paying 2 percent falls in value.
+If it should happen that interest rates then rise, the second $100,000 bond paying 2% falls in value.

 It makes sense for the issuer to do this and it's a part of the contract the investor agrees to when buying a callable bond, but, unfortunately, this also means that, once again, the investor will have to put the cash back to work at the lower prevailing rate.

 Avoiding Reinvestment Risk